Allure Waikiki

 Ocean views are frequently cited across the marketing remarks — approximately 15–20 listings explicitly mention 'ocean', 'partial ocean', or 'Pacific Ocean' views (quotes include "ocean views", "partial ocean", "Pacific Ocean").
 The mentions appear across multiple unit listings and agents rather than a single copy/paste source, so evidence is strong that the building offers ocean-view units.

 Mountain views are clearly supported across the building.
-Roughly 15 of 20 recent listings mention phrases like "mountain views," "Mauka," and "Koolau mountains," and several remarks describe views from the lanai, living room, and bedrooms.
-The evidence is consistent across multiple agents and does not look like a one-off copy-paste error.
+Roughly 14 of 20 current listings mention them, and the remarks consistently use explicit language such as "mountain views," "Mauka," "Koolau mountains," and "tr tranquil/panoramic mountain views."
+The evidence appears strong across multiple agents rather than a one-off copy-paste issue.

 Diamond Head views are mentioned in multiple listings (approximately 8–12) with phrases like 'Diamond Head views' and 'partial Diamond Head'.
 These references appear across different unit listings and agents, indicating the building offers units with Diamond Head views.